Mookie Betts Player Props: Dodgers vs. Brewers

-On Monday, Mookie Betts (.564 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:40 PM ET.
+Mookie Betts -- batting .308 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Milwaukee Brewers, with Wade Miley on the mound, on May 10 at 1:40 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Padres.
+He notched a home run while going 1-for-4 in his previous game against the Brewers.

 Mookie Betts Game Info & Props vs. the Brewers